From low-rank retractions to dynamical low-rank approximation and back: DLRA algorithms and low-rank retractions

 Recently, a modification to KSL projector-splitting method~\cite{unconventionalIntegrator} was proposed to improve its (parallel) performance, while maintaining the stability and accuracy properties of the KSL method.
 The scheme is known as the \emph{unconventional integrator} and it is a modification of the KSL scheme where the L-step is performed before the S-step.
 Hence, when each of the integration substeps is performed with a forward Euler update, we refer to it as the KLS scheme.
 The KLS scheme comes with the computational advantage of allowing the K-step and L-step to be performed in parallel without compromising first-order accuracy and stability with respect to small singular values~\cite[Theorem 4]{unconventionalIntegrator}.

 As we prove in the next section, one step of the KLS scheme also defines a retraction for the fixed-rank manifold.
-We denote it $\Retr^\mathrm{KLS}$ and its computation is detailed in Algorithm~\ref{alg:retractionKLS}.
-Then, as for other scheme so far, the KLS integration scheme for DLRA takes the simple form
+We denote it by $\Retr^\mathrm{KLS}$ and its computation is detailed in Algorithm~\ref{alg:retractionKLS}.
+Then, as for other schemes so far, the KLS integration scheme for DLRA takes the simple form